 A cancer diagnosis is life-altering, impacting the individual, their family, and the entire social circle.
 Emotional support is a major part of recovering from the disease, but while friends of those with cancer often want to help, they don’t always know what to say or do.

 How can you help support them through their struggle?

-WE HAVE GATHERED THE TOP 10 SUGGESTIONS GIVEN BY PATIENTS AND CAREGIVERS IN THE BELONG NETWORK:
+TOP 10 SUGGESTIONS GIVEN BY PATIENTS AND CAREGIVERS IN THE BELONG NETWORK:

 - Make sure your friend knows they are important to you – no matter how they feel or look.

 - Call them periodically.
 Ask them how they are doing, but also be sure to make small talk.
 People with cancer want to feel as normal as possible.